Lprabodha/Reactjs-Whatsapp_web/README.md

 # Getting Started with Create React Whatsapp Web

-# I will create Whatsapp web clone with ReactJS.
+# I created Whatsapp web clone with ReactJS.

 *Use icon is https://icomoon.io